jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 You can use a Reaction power at any time, as long as its trigger condition is met.
 However, like other super powers, you can only use it once per turn.

-Shifting Loyalties
+# Shifting Loyalties
 Set: The Utopia battles
-At the end of your turn, if there is an enemy , , or character on more than one side, Shifting Loyalties will trigger once for each side.
+At the end of your turn, if there is an enemy (Brotherhood), (Resistance), or (X-Men) character on more than one side, Shifting Loyalties will trigger once for each side.
 First you’ll get to choose which side your character moves to.
-Once there it will lose its affiliation, so the remaining times Shifting Loyalties had triggered won’t do anything.
+Once there it will lose its (HAMMER) affiliation, so the remaining times **Shifting Loyalties** had triggered won’t do anything.

+See also:

 # Sif
 Set: Crossover